-If you’re not sure what are the best things to do in Autumn in Sydney, here’s some highlights to keep you busy.
+Summer’s over and you’re not sure what to do in Sydney now the beach might be off the cards.
+Fear not, if you’re looking for the best things to do in Autumn in Sydney, here’s some highlights to keep you busy.

 Autumn in Sydney is actually a beautiful time to get yourself outdoors and go to some of the best events of the year.
 It’s also a great time for hiking and of course to visit the Autumn leaves.
 And we’ve got a couple of public holidays and of course Easter to consider too!

 So without further ado, here’s our favourite things to do in Autumn in Sydney.

 If there’s one place which would be perfect to go to in Autumn, it’s the Japanese Bath House in Blue Mountains called Sparadise.